DougReeder/aframe-shader-buildings/README.md

 All buildings in the same entity will have the same style, so typically you'll define a number of a-shader-buildings entities, each with a different style.

+Typically, you'll place the buildings on a flat plateau or valley floor, which may be at any elevation.
+Placing a building on a slope requires careful planning to keep windows from being buried.

 Parameters
 ---
 Typically, you'll leave the entity x, y, and z as zero, but you don't have to.

+### elevation-geometry, elevation-material
+default: 0

+set these to the same value.
+Altitude of the base of the buildings.

 ### x-proportion-geometry, x-proportion-material
 default: 5